cadusk/qmk_firmware/keyboards/kinesis/keymaps/cadusk/readme.md

 ### Adjust layer
 - Momentary layer
-- Press and hold Adjust key on the function row or Enter/Number + Delete/Number2 to access
+- Press and hold Adjust key on the function row
 - Numpad on toggle

 ```